OrenShalev/VR-devices-lab/README.md

 Since this is *Web*VR, A-Frame is built for all kinds of devices -- but I found out that the trick is setting up convenient **controls** for all these devices.
 That took me most of the time and was the most challenging part.
 More on that below.

 ## Building blocks I've used
 * Plain objects, like boxes with image textures for the phones and very low cylinders for the "stepping stones".
-Also text labels (2D and visible from only one side :thumbdown:) and a-sky, which is just a big sphere with an equirectangular image on its inside.
+Also text labels (2D and visible from only one side :thumbsdown:) and a-sky, which is just a big sphere with an equirectangular image on its inside.

 * Plugin for replacing the sky image nicely with fade to black.